Skip to navigation Skip to content

 4

-Evaluate the call against each element and respond to each question.
+Evaluate the interaction against each element and respond to each question.

 Answer all questions in each tab on the online evaluation form:

-For help with the privacy and secrecy element, see the Resources page for a user guide.
+For help with the privacy and secrecy element, see the Resources page.

 Answering Yes will indicate that the element has been met.
 There are criteria to the right of the element on the online form to help with decisions.